v1RnT/v1RnT/README.md

 ### About Me

 Working at T-Teck.
 Studying at UZHNU in Ukraine.
-Learning Svelte and improving in Front-end.
+Learning Svelte and improving in Front-end and a bit in Back-end.

 ##